Skip links and keyboard navigation

 To manage an ecosystem, it is important to understand what it is made of and how its various parts work and interact.

-Appreciating how the various parts or components work and interact (the processes) helps us identify, plan for and manage all those aspects of a wetland that enables it to deliver the many services that we depend on and value.
+Appreciating how the various parts or components work and interact (the processes) helps managers to identify, plan and manage all the aspects of a wetland that enables it to deliver the many services that people depend on and value.

 Channel mosaic Cooper Creek, Photo by Roger Jaensch